rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_disk.md

 The suggested approach is based on using the Elemental installer (`elemental install` command) to run the installation from a Linux to a loop device.
 The loop device can be a raw image created with `qemu-img create` that can easily be converted to other formats after the installation by using `qemu-img convert`.

-## Get Elemental

-Elemental binary can be downloaded from the [github releases](https://github.com/rancher/elemental-cli/releases/latest) page.

-The golang binary can be used as is, however take into account that some linux utilities are expected to be present in the host.
-More specific elemental expects to find common linux utilities to operate over block devices: rsync, parted, blkid, lsblk, udevadm, resize2fs, tune2fs, mkfs.ext2, etc.

 ## Prepare the loop device